bripkens/prismatic-mobile/README.md

 This version is increadibly simplistic and is just meant for commuters like me that don't own an iPhone.
-It retrieves articles through the Prismatic API and presents to you with the help of jQuery Mobile and Angular.JS.
+It retrieves articles through the Prismatic API and presents them to you with the help of jQuery Mobile and Angular.JS.

 **[Try it out!](http://bripkens.github.io/prismatic-mobile/)**

-*Prismatic folks: Thank you for creating this awesome service (and please do not change the API)!*
+*Prismatic folks: Thank you for creating this awesome service (and please do not change the API).*

 # Limitations
-Due to browser security policies and the way the Prismatic API works, I could not implement certain features that Prismatic web app provides.
+Due to browser security policies and the way the Prismatic API works, I could not implement certain features that the Prismatic web app provides.
 Among others, the Prismatic web app sents HTTP POST-requests every time you click a link.
 I assume that they do this to collect more data about your interests and thus to improve their article recommendations.
 As this mobile app doesn't know